Insulin

 Decreased or absent insulin activity results in diabetes, a condition of high blood sugar level (hyperglycaemia).
 There are two types of the disease.
 In type 1 diabetes, the beta cells are destroyed by an autoimmune reaction so that insulin can no longer be synthesized or be secreted into the blood.
 In type 2 diabetes, the destruction of beta cells is less pronounced than in type 1, and is not due to an autoimmune process.
 Instead, there is an accumulation of amyloid in the pancreatic islets, which likely disrupts their anatomy and physiology.
 The pathogenesis of type 2 diabetes is not well understood but reduced population of islet beta-cells, reduced secretory function of islet beta-cells that survive, and peripheral tissue insulin resistance are known to be involved.
 Type 2 diabetes is characterized by increased glucagon secretion which is unaffected by, and unresponsive to the concentration of blood glucose.
-But insulin is still secreted into the blood in response to the blood glucose.
+However, insulin is still secreted into the blood in response to the blood glucose.
 As a result, glucose accumulates in the blood.

 The human insulin protein is composed of 51 amino acids, and has a molecular mass of 5808 Da.
 It is a heterodimer of an A-chain and a B-chain, which are linked together by disulfide bonds.
 Insulin's structure varies slightly between species of animals.
 Insulin from non-human animal sources differs somewhat in effectiveness (in carbohydrate metabolism effects) from human insulin because of these variations.
 Porcine insulin is especially close to the human version, and was widely used to treat type 1 diabetics before human insulin could be produced in large quantities by recombinant DNA technologies.

 Insulin was the first peptide hormone discovered.
 Frederick Banting and Charles Best, working in the laboratory of John Macleod at the University of Toronto, were the first to isolate insulin from dog pancreas in 1921.
 Frederick Sanger sequenced the amino acid structure in 1951, which made insulin the first protein to be fully sequenced.
 The crystal structure of insulin in the solid state was determined by Dorothy Hodgkin in 1969.
 Insulin is also the first protein to be chemically synthesised and produced by DNA recombinant technology.
 It is on the WHO Model List of Essential Medicines, the most important medications needed in a basic health system.